ianchak/stati/docs-site/site/getting-started/project-structure.md

 - **Used for partials and utilities** - Can be included in templates
 - **Examples**: `_partials/`, `_components/`, `_data/`

-### Layout Inheritance
+### Template Inheritance

-Layouts cascade down the directory tree:
+Layouts and partials cascade down the directory tree:

 1. `site/layout.eta` (root layout)
 2. `site/blog/layout.eta` (inherits from root)